Valikahn/TryHackMe-Standalone-Challenge/WRITEUPS/sqhell_challenge.md

 HTTP: nginx on Ubuntu
 ```

 SSH was not immediately useful because no credentials had been recovered.
-The investigation therefore focused on the web application.
+The investigation therefore focused on the HTTP service.

 ### Web Technology Identification